-You may incur immediate and substantial dilution as a result of this offering.
+You will incur immediate and substantial dilution as a result of this offering.

-If you purchase class A common stock in this offering, you may pay more for your shares than the amounts paid by existing shareholders for their shares.
-As a result, you will incur immediate dilution equal to the difference between the price you pay and our net tangible book value per share.
-As of August 31, 2007, our pro forma net tangible book value per share after giving effect to this offering was \$(4.90).
+If you purchase class A common stock in this offering, you will pay more for your shares than the amounts paid by existing shareholders for their shares.
+As a result, you will incur immediate and substantial dilution of \$22.90 per share, representing the difference between the initial public offering price of \$18.00 per share and our pro forma net tangible book value per share after giving effect to this offering.